Chenxutql/starter-hugo-academic/content/project/quadrotor-based-launch-system-for-fixed-wing-aircraft/index.md

 ---
 title: Quadrotor Based Launch System for Fixed-wing Aircraft
 date: 2017-07-06T04:19:41.234Z
-summary: A multicopter-based launch system for fix-wing aircrafts was developed to provide them with a VTOL capability **(Video)**
+summary: "**(Video)** A multicopter-based launch system for fix-wing aircrafts was developed to provide them with a VTOL capability"
 draft: false
 featured: false
 categories: